logo

 Flathead Valley Community College

-Highlands College of Montana Technical University
+Montana Technical University

 Montana State University Billings

-Students in the Radiologic Technology program at Montana State University Billings (MSUB) will earn an Associate of Applied Science (AAS) after completing all degree requirements.
-The program only admits 12 to 14 students a year due to clinical and laboratory space restraints.
+Students in the Radiologic Technology program at Montana State University Billings (MSUB) can earn an Associate of Applied Science (AAS) after completing all degree requirements.
+The selective program admits 12 to 14 students a year due to clinical and laboratory space restraints.
 Students may only apply once they have already completed a series of prerequisite classes.
 The curriculum consists of a sequence of required coursework including Patient Care in Radiology, Radiology Positioning Lab, Radiological Technology, and a Radiobiology/Radiation Practicum.
 Students are also expected to complete several clinical internships at local medical centers.
-Clinical rotations are scheduled between 6 am and 10 pm and may include weekends.
+Clinical rotations are scheduled between 6 AM and 10 PM and may include weekends.
 To complete the AAS degree, students must receive a grade of a “C” or better in all coursework.
 Failure to meet this standard could result in dismissal from the program.
 Graduates may be interested in continuing their education by pursuing MSUB’s Bachelor of Applied Science (BAS) with a Thematic Concentration in Radiologic Technology Management.

 University of Montana

 Students at the University of Montana (UM) may work toward an Associate of Applied Science (AAS) degree in Radiologic Technology through the Department of Health Professions at Missoula College, the two-year professional college within the university.
 Students interested in the 16-month program must complete the prerequisite courses with a minimum GPA of 2.75 and a clinical shadowing experience before applying for admission.
-The radiologic technology program is competitive and requires a separate application after admittance into the general college.
-The degree program consists of five semesters of both classroom and clinical instruction.
-Clinical rotations begin in the first semester and may be held at sites outside of the Missoula area in towns such as Hamilton, Plains, or Polson.
+The radiologic technology program is competitive and requires a separate application after admittance to the college.
+The degree program consists of five semesters of classroom and clinical instruction.
+Clinical rotations begin in the first semester and may be held at sites outside the Missoula area in towns such as Hamilton, Plains, and Polson.
 Students also participate in a 12-week clinical rotation between the first and second years.
 The 74-credit curriculum includes classes such as Radiographic Methods, Patient Care in Radiology, and Radiographic Methods.
-Rad Tech courses must be passed with a grade of “B” or higher.
+Rad tech courses must be passed with a grade of “B” or higher.
 After graduation, students may be interested in pursuing additional education in UM’s Post Graduate Certificate program in Computerized Tomography (CT).

 How to Become a Radiology Technologist in Montana

-1. Complete an education program in radiologic technology.The Board requires candidates for licensure to complete a 24-month education program in radiologic technology.
+1. Complete an education program in a radiologic technology discipline.
+The Board requires candidates for licensure to complete a 24-month education program in radiologic technology.
 To meet ARRT requirements, candidates must complete an associate’s degree or higher either in addition to or as part of the rad tech program.

 3. Apply for a license.
 Certified radiologic technologists must submit an application for licensure to the Board along with proof of certification and any applicable fees or documents.